Keith Williams (developer)

-Keith Williams, (22 September 1929 – 19 October 2011) was an Australian entrepreneur who developed some of the best known attractions in Queensland, including Sea World, Hamilton Island and Port Hinchinbrook.
+Keith Williams, (22 September 1929 – 19 October 2011) was an Australian businessman.
+He worked on attractions in Queensland, including Sea World, Hamilton Island and Port Hinchinbrook.

-Williams was a self-made multimillionaire who began his career in the 1960s with the creation of a water skiing park in Surfers Paradise.
-This was followed by a raceway, Sea World, and Hamilton Island, Daydream Island and Port Hinchinbrook in the Whitsunday Islands.

-Williams earned a reputation as both a visionary and a pioneer, and as the bane of environmentalists.

-He was born in Brisbane on 22 September 1929.
+Williams was born in Brisbane on 22 September 1929.
 He left school aged 13 and by aged 16 had started his first business.
-By 19, he was making products licensed by Walt Disney in a self-built factory at Bulimba with 50 employees.
-By age 30 Williams was an Australian water-skiing champion and in 1963 married a former TV star and later Miss Gold Coast, Thea Williams.
+At age 19, he made products licensed by Walt Disney in a self-built factory at Bulimba with 50 employees.
+Williams began his career in the 1960s with the creation of a water skiing park in Surfers Paradise.
+This was followed by a raceway, Sea World, and Hamilton Island, Daydream Island and Port Hinchinbrook.

+Williams was an Australian water-skiing champion.
+He married a former TV star and later Miss Gold Coast, Thea Williams, in 1963.